 Strategic Relationship with LHV Power: LHV Power is one of our early business supporters.
-LHV's CEO, James Gevarges, sits on our Board of Directors and is one of our major shareholders.
-LHV has an advanced engineering team that has produced products for Hewlett Packard, Dell, Black and Decker, Train, and Carrier.
-LHV has several manufacturing facilities in China and Taiwan.
+LHV Power's Chief Executive Officer, President and owner, James Gevarges, sits on our Board of Directors and is one of our major shareholders.
+LHV Power has an advanced engineering team that has produced products for Hewlett Packard, Dell, Black and Decker, Train, and Carrier.
+LHV has several contracts with manufacturing facilities in China and Taiwan.
 Currently our BMS units, chargers and CAN Current Sensor Builds are outsourced to LHV Power where they are built to industry standards.
 In addition, LHV assists us with manufacturing assessments of our other products.
 Our relationship with LHV gives us an enhanced ability to produce validated volume manufacturing designs and the ability to scale quickly to meet our customers' volume and cost targets.
+Our relationship with LHV Power is governed by the Term Sheet Agreement and Manufacturing Agreement with LHV Power as described above under section titled "Production Process."